MICLab-Unicamp/e2dhipseg/README.md

 We highly recommend that you use the -reg option, making sure your FLIRT installation is working.
 If you dont use -reg, make sure your volume is in the MNI152 head orientation, or you might get wrong/empty results.
 Any problems you can create a issue here, and i will have a look!

-# Updates
-Expected June 2020
--Incoming final version of the method, delayed by the current world situation.

--January 2020
--Added compiled executable link, updated to journal pre-print version

-October 10 2019
--Updated weights for better performance

-April 4 2019
--Added quality of life options, FLIRT registration and back to original space, run on folder, improvements and bug fixes.

-Feb 8 2019
--Initial commit